 What Is A Database?

-A database is an electronic repository for structured data from a single source where you can store, retrieve, and query it for a specific purpose.
+Using a database, you can store, retrieve, and query structured data from a single source.
 There are proprietary and open-source databases, many of which are relational databases.
 Relational databases get their name from requiring schemas.

 What Is A Data Lake?